diku-dk/futhark-book/regular-flattening.rst

 Regular Flattening
 ==================

-In this chapter, we introduce the concept of regular moderate flattening, which is the essential technique used for making regular nested parallel Futhark programs run efficiently in practice on parallel hardware such as GPUs.
+In this chapter, we introduce the concept of regular *moderate flattening* :cite:`Henriksen:2017:FPF:3062341.3062354`, which is the essential technique used for making regular nested parallel Futhark programs run efficiently in practice on parallel hardware such as GPUs.

 We first introduce a number of parallel segmented operations, which are essential for dealing with nested parallelism.
 The segmented